wondering-packet/learning-vault/Git/Exercises/E004 - Squashing with Interactive Rebase.md

 git commit -m "x: beta4 v2.2"
 [feature/x 1cb585c] x: beta4 v2.2
 1 file changed, 1 insertion(+), 1 deletion(-)
+# optional; pushing a tag.
 git tag -a v2.2 -m "x: feature beta4 final release"
+# checking history:
 git log --oneline
-1cb585c (HEAD -> feature/x, tag: v2.2) x: beta4 v2.2
+1cb585c (HEAD -> feature/x, tag: v2.2) x: beta4 v2.2  # commit 5
-7c7c005 x: beta4 v2.0
+7c7c005 x: beta4 v2.0  # commit 4
-099e0d6 x: beta4 v1.2
+099e0d6 x: beta4 v1.2  # commit 3
-48f3f22 x: beta4 v1.1
+48f3f22 x: beta4 v1.1  # commit 2
-e089b0f x: beta4 v1
+e089b0f x: beta4 v1  # commit 1
-1aab5ac (origin/feature/x) x: squash-testing: added beta 2 & beta 3
+1aab5ac (origin/feature/x) x: squash-testing: added beta 2 & beta 3  #
-4720f32 Another - Merge branch 'feature/logout'
-9f9d69d main: added v3
-e384331 (feature/logout) logout: modified feature v5
-e83ac39 logout: modified feature v4
-ac404d9 New feature in branch 'feature/logout'
-e6423bc logout: modified feature v3
-a5efa78 logout: modified feature v2
-4832fcc logout: modified feature v1
-6a01500 main: new features v2
-5cfa15d (origin/feature/logout) logout: new feature v1
-4421ab9 main: v2
-c3be76d Merge branch 'feature/login'
-3c86970 login: v1
-f1e6f88 Merge branch 'main' into feature/logout
-826dd10 main: added signature
-821ce60 logout: v3
-2f11877 logout: v2
-ee1a39f logout: added v1
-458eafb main: readme.md
+..truncating output..
 4097e98 new repo for IaC

+# we are going to squash using interactive rebase.
+# notice this time we are providing a commit hash instead.
+# you nee to provide the commit hash of the commit which was created just before the ones we are going to squash. its 1aab5ac in our case.
 git rebase -i 1aab5ac

 # this will open an editor where you will see all the commits that were made after 1aab5ac.